-5 Important Reasons to Combine Books & Play in Therapy
+5 Important Reasons to Combine Books & Play in Therapy- Plus a Freebie!

-Books and play are my two favorite therapy methods, so what could be better than combining the two?
+Books and play are my two favorite therapy methods.
+What could be better than combining the two?
 Sometimes people think that all SLPs do is play, so how hard could that be?
 They’d be surprised if they tried to accomplish specific goals in maybe an hour or so a week!

 5 benefits of combining books and play in therapy